 Are 4 Digits Passwords Safe?
 Are 6 Symbols Passwords Safe?

 Passwords act as the first line of defense against unauthorized access to your accounts, devices, and cloud-based services.
-With regulatory frameworks such as HIPAA, SOC2, ISO, GDPR, and FedRAMP placing heavy emphasis on advanced security measures, using secure passwords is critical to compliance and data protection.
-In this article, we look at the security of short passwords, including 4-digit passcodes and 6-symbol combinations, and why adopting random, more complex passwords is essential in today's threat field.
+Using secure passwords is critical for protecting sensitive information.
+In this article, we look at the security of short passwords, including 4-digit passcodes and 6-symbol combinations, and why adopting random, more complex passwords is needed in today's threat field.

 Four-digit passcodes may be convenient, but they provide a relatively small security margin.
 With only 10,000 possible combinations (from 0000 to 9999), even a basic brute-force approach can crack such passwords in seconds if there are no built-in rate-limiting protections.

-Furthermore, many individuals reuse the same 4-digit combination across multiple services.
+Also, many individuals reuse the same 4-digit combination across multiple services.
 This pattern dramatically amplifies security risks, as one stolen passcode could open numerous accounts.
-From a compliance perspective (HIPAA, SOC2, ISO, GDPR), compromised credentials could mean severe data breaches and heavy penalties.
+Compromised credentials can lead to severe data breaches and heavy penalties for organizations.

 Are 6 Symbols Enough?